-The accounting and valuation rules for financial instruments are determined by the following classification, which does not match headings in the consolidated balance sheet:
+The accounting and valuation rules for financial instruments are determined by the following classification, which does not match headings in the consolidated statement of financial position:

-✓ Assets and liabilities recorded at amortized cost: this item includes receivables, payables, deposits and guarantees and other commercial claims.
+- Assets and liabilities recorded at amortised cost: this item includes receivables, payables, deposits and guarantees and other commercial claims.
 These instruments are initially accounted at fair value, which is effectively close to their face value.
 They are valued at year end at their original cost, minus amortisation in capital determined using the effective rate of interest method and adjusted if applicable for impairment in the event of loss of value.
-For assets and liabilities whose maturity is within 12 months, the original face value is considered equivalent to the amortized cost value.
-The detailed valuation rules are shown above in the specific notes.

-✓ Assets and liabilities designated as "fair value based on earnings": these only include marketable securities such as UCITS (French SICAV) or mutual funds (French FCP) that are assessed at their net book values at each year end, as well as derivatives.
-The net book values are adjusted on the fair values at year end, fair value differences being recorded as earnings (losses).
+For assets and liabilities whose maturity is within 12 months, the original face value is considered equivalent to the amortised cost value.
+The detailed valuation rules are shown above in the specific notes. - Assets and liabilities designated as "fair value based on earnings": these only include transferable securities such as UCITS (French SICAV) or mutual funds (French FCP) that are assessed at their net book values at each year end.
+The net book values are adjusted on the fair values at year end, fair value differences being recorded as earnings (losses). - Derivatives (interest rate swaps) have been entered into for hedging purposes and as such, changes are recognised as equity for the effective portion.
+The ineffective portion, meanwhile, is recorded as income (see Note 15).